-Initial Decision from Survey Final Decision from Workshop: Actions and Lead Agency(ies) Responsible Sea level rise will result in wetland drowning and increased shoreline armoring, causing an Transfer the risk Transfer the risk to the lead agencies responsible for EM-4 and EM-6 in the 2018 BTNEP CCMP. increase in open sea and a loss of wetland areas.
-EM-4 Beneficial Use of Dredged Material and Dedicated Dredging The USACE New Orleans District, the CWPPRA Task Force, CPRA, and the state Office of Coastal Management will "make use of material when dredging activities or dedicated dredging occurs within or adjacent to the BTES in order to create, maintain, and/or restore marsh, coastal ridges, and islands."
-Mitigate Accept EM-6 Shoreline Stabilization, Induced Sediment Deposition, and Living Shorelines CPRA, USACE, and CWPPRA will "facilitate maintaining and restoring existing marshes and swamps by reducing shoreline erosion along bays, lakes, canals, and bayous trap or induce sediment deposits in order to maintain and restore existing marshes and swamps as well as build new marshes [and] construct and maintain living shorelines for shore erosion control 🛑 Transfer 🛑 Avoid wherever possible and feasible in order to create and enhance growth and sustain habitat that is naturally resistant to erosion."
-Sea level rise will result in an increase in coastal flooding and an increase in insurance costs to which will force resident to chemden on Avoid the risk.
-Avoid the risk.
-BTNEP does not administratively handle insurance costs, or the abandonment or selling of properties.
-This risk has been more exclusively addressed by the LASAFE program and FEMA.
+Initial Decision from Final Decision from Workshop: Actions and Lead Agency(ies) Responsible Survey Sea level rise will result Transfer the risk in wetland drowning Transfer the risk to the lead agencies responsible for EM-4 and EM-6 in the 2018 BTNEP and increased shoreline CCMP. armoring, causing an increase in open sea and a EM-4 Beneficial Use of Dredged Material and Dedicated Dredging loss of wetland areas.
+The USACE New Orleans District, the CWPPRA Task Force, CPRA, and the state Office of Coastal Management will "...make use of material when dredging activities or dedicated dredging occurs within or adjacent to the BTES in order to create, maintain, and/or restore marsh, coastal ridges, and islands."
+EM-6 Shoreline Stabilization, Induced Sediment Deposition, and Living Shorelines CPRA, USACE, and CWPPRA will "...facilitate maintaining and restoring existing marshes and swamps by reducing shoreline erosion along bays, lakes, canals, and bayous... trap or induce sediment deposits in order to maintain and restore existing marshes and swamps as well Mitigate Accept as build new marshes... [and] construct and maintain living shorelines for shore erosion control Avoid Transfer wherever possible and feasible in order to create and enhance growth and sustain habitat that is naturally resistant to erosion."
+Sea level rise will result Accept the risk in an increase in coastal Accept the risk and monitor it over time. flooding and an increase in insurance costs, which will force residents to abandon or sell their coastal properties.